elliotclowes/learnt.me/Articles Read/2024-02/Article — How To Write Stuff No One Else Can – The Write to Roam.md

 When finishing an interview, one of the last questions he always asked was, “Who else do you think I should talk to about this?”

-It’s small.
-But you wouldn’t believe what comes from that.